-- (B) A completed "Scheduling Request for POST Exam" form (Basic and Refresher academies only); and - (C) A complete and accurate academy schedule with the following information clearly noted on the schedule: - 1) Name of the academy and academy class number as listed on the POST Form 7, Application for Academy Approval; and - 2) All courses, dates and times in chronological order for each course, major exams and the name of the primary instructor for each course; - All dates and times when arrest control drill training, night driving and dim light shooting will be instructed; - For arrest control and firearms training, if the schedule shows more than eight (8) hours of instruction in any one day, then the schedule must denote lab or lecture hours, as appropriate; and - 5) If multiple courses are listed within the same block of time on the schedule, then either the schedule itself or accompanying documents must specify the amount of time that will be instructed for each course. - 6) All courses required by the basic academic training program must be scheduled and completed prior to administration of the POST certification examination. - (V) The academy director shall ensure that an accurate and complete enrollment roster for each academy class is received at POST electronically by the day after the academy commences.
+- (B) A completed "Scheduling Request for POST Exam" form (Basic and Refresher academies only); and - (C) A complete and accurate academy schedule with the following information clearly noted on the schedule: - 1) Name of the academy and academy class number as listed on the POST Form 7, Application for Academy Approval; and - 2) All courses, dates and times in chronological order for each course, major exams and the name of the primary instructor for each course; - 3) All dates and times when arrest control drill training, night driving and dim light shooting will be instructed; - 4) For arrest control and firearms training, if the schedule shows more than eight (8) hours of instruction in any one day, then the schedule must denote lab or lecture hours, as appropriate; and - 5) If multiple courses are listed within the same block of time on the schedule, then either the schedule itself or accompanying documents must specify the amount of time that will be instructed for each course. - 6) All courses required by the basic academic training program must be scheduled and completed prior to administration of the POST certification examination. - (V) The academy director shall ensure that an accurate and complete enrollment roster for each academy class, along with the required enrollment documents, are received at POST electronically by the day after the academy commences.
 The enrollment roster will be completed on the template provided by POST to the academy director.
-See also POST Rule 14, Fingerprint-Based Criminal History Record Check. - (VI) The academy director shall notify POST prior to the occurrence of any change of the academy's start date or end date, to include cancellation of the academy, as submitted to POST on the Form 7, Application for Academy Approval.
+See the enrollment checklist and POST Rule 14, Fingerprint-Based Criminal History Record Check. - (VI) The academy director shall notify POST prior to the occurrence of any change of the academy's approved schedule, to include cancellation of the academy, as submitted to POST on the Form 7, Application for Academy Approval.